-On April 16, 2008, the Supreme Court ruled that Kentucky's three-drug protocol for carrying out lethal injections does not amount to cruel and unusual punishment under the Eighth Amendment.
-Thirty-five of the 36 states with the death penalty and the federal government use lethal injection as their primary method of execution.
+On April 16, 2008, the U.S. Supreme Court (7-2) ruled that Kentucky's three-drug protocol for carrying out lethal injections does not amount to cruel and unusual punishment under the Eighth Amendment.
+At the time, thirty-five of the 36 states with the death penalty and the federal government use lethal injection as their primary method of execution.
 Seven Justices wrote opinions in the case, indicating that the Court is far from a consensus about how to resolve additional challenges that are likely to arise.

-Kentucky had conducted only one execution by lethal injection, and so the Court had only a limited record before it on which to judge the risks of severe pain from this process.
-In other states, including California, Missouri, and Tennessee, federal courts, with a different record before them, had found lethal injection procedures to be unconstitutional.
+Ralph Baze and Thomas C. Bowling, two Kentucky death-row prisoners, challenged Kentucky’s administration of its lethal-injection protocol in state court.
+Kentucky had conducted only one execution by lethal injection so the Court had a limited record before it on which to judge the risks of severe pain from this process.
+In other states, including California, Missouri, and Tennessee, federal courts, with a different record before them, had found lethal-injection procedures to be unconstitutional.
 According to Chief Justice John Roberts' opinion, litigants in other states will have to show there is a risk of severe pain that could be avoided by readily implementable and feasible alternatives that would significantly reduce the risk.
-Two Justices concurred with Roberts' opinion, though six Justices concurred in the judgment upholding Kentucky's law.
-Justices Ginsburg and Souter dissented, saying that the case should have been remanded back to Kentucky for further review of alternatives to the present protocol.
+Two Justices joined Roberts' opinion, but a total of six Justices concurred in the judgment upholding Kentucky's law.
+Justices Ginsburg and Souter dissented, saying that the case should have been remanded to the Kentucky courts for further review of alternatives to the present protocol.

 Justice John Paul Stevens concurred in the Court's judgment, but wrote separately, indicating that the current case does not resolve the entire issue of lethal injections: